Born Rule and Logical Inference in Quantum Mechanics: Introduction

 \section{Introduction}

-Inference is one of the essential building blocks in various branches of mathematical science: Jaynes' derivation of statistical mechanics \cite{Jaynes57a, Jaynes57b} is based on the inference of the probability distribution most likely to reproduce given expectations of thermodynamic variables.
+Inference is one of the essential building blocks in various branches of mathematical science: Jaynes' derivation of statistical mechanics \cite{Jaynes57a, Jaynes57b} is based on the inference of the probability distribution which is most likely to reproduce given expectations of thermodynamic variables.
 Since the era of Laplace \cite{Laplace02}, probability has been more or less regarded as a measure of likelihood of statements being valid, although there coexists the interpretation that the probability is nothing but the relative frequency.

 The inference plays an important role even to understand fundamental aspects of probability theory.
-The following is shown by Cox \cite{Cox46, Cox61, Jaynes03}: Suppose there is a measure of the plausibility of statements being valid under incomplete information.
+The following is shown by Cox \cite{Cox46, Cox61, Halpern99a, Halpern99b, Jaynes03, vanHorn03}: Suppose there is a measure of the plausibility of statements being valid under incomplete information.
 If the measure follows inference rules consistent with our common sense, then the measure satisfies the product rule and the sum rule of the probability, and hence it can be interpreted as the probability.
 In other words, without invoking the notion of the relative frequency, probability theory can be derived by assuming reasonable inference rules under incomplete information.
 This derivation is called Cox's theorem, which allows us to see the probability as a natural extension of the truth values of the propositions.
 This interpretation of probability is called the logical interpretation of probability \cite{Kaynes21}.

 Recently, several inference methods are becoming utilized to reconstruct quantum mechanics.
-The equations of motions such as the Schr\"odinger equation \cite{Raedt14}, the Pauli equation \cite{Raedt15}, and the Klein-Gordon equation \cite{Donker16} are derived under the auxiliary requirement that the plausibility of the experimental outcomes is robust under the slight changes of the experimental parameters.
-Wave function and the Schr\"odinger equation are derived from other auxiliary assumptions \cite{Caticha98, Caticha14}.
+The equations of motions such as the Schr\"odinger equation \cite{Raedt14}, the Pauli equation \cite{Raedt15}, and the Klein-Gordon equation \cite{Donker16} are derived under the logical interpretation, augumented with the auxiliary requirement that the plausibility of the experimental outcomes is robust under the slight changes of the experimental parameters.
+Wave function is also derived with other auxiliary assumptions \cite{Caticha98, Caticha14}.